CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 Earlier we defined output for the function by writing a return statement and setting a return value.

 However, the `return keyword` also has additional consequences.
-As well as defining the output, it also indicates where we go next during runtime.
+As well as defining the output, it also indicates where we go next during execution.
 The return keyword indicates we stop executing inside the current function and return to the location where the function was originally called.

 So the return statement is a powerful statement which does 3 things: